jwt-dotnet/jwt/README.md

 decoder.Decode(token); // throws TokenExpiredException
 ```

-Similarly, the `nbf` claim can be used to validate the token is not valid yet, as described in [RFC 7519 section 4.1.5](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.5).
+Similarly, the `nbf` claim can be used to validate whether the token is not valid yet (see [RFC 7519, section 4.1.5](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.5)).

 ### Parsing (decoding) token header